 By working with communities, employers and teachers, the charity enables everyone across the UK to be confident and competent with using numbers and data, so they can make good decisions in their daily lives.

-We want to empower everyone in the UK to have the numeracy skills that allow them to fulfill their potential at work, home and school.
-We believe that a major shift in attitudes is key to this.
+We too want to empower everyone in the UK to have the numeracy skills that allow them to fulfill their potential at work, home and school.
+And we believe that a major shift in attitudes is key to this.

 Supporting National Numeracy Day for a sixth year